Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 ```
 ///

-And it almost immediately started working!
+And it almost immediately showed better results!

-And it's clear why:
+It's clear why:

 - As a developer, I could never list all possible scenarios for navigating texts or account for every user's interests.
 Especially not in a single prompt.
 That’s why I couldn’t manage to narrow down the search context in the original prompt.
-- However, an LLM, as a probabilistic knowledge base, can easily identify the most likely scenarios for a text and the most likely tags for those scenarios.
+- However, as a probabilistic knowledge base, an LLM can easily identify the most likely scenarios for a text and the most likely tags for those scenarios.
 Thus, narrowing and refining the context step by step, as I mentioned in my [tutorial]{post:my-gpts}.

-What's cool is that the new prompt comes from business cases. **We explicitly embed a user model at the code level**, instead of the classic approach of spinning in our own engineering bubble with ideas detached from reality and common sense.
+What's remarkable is that the new prompt comes from business cases. **We explicitly embed a user model at the code level**, instead of the classic approach of spinning in our own engineering bubble with ideas detached from reality and common sense.

 I think this is a cool pattern for designing prompts and software in general.
-It really flips the mindset—at least, it does for me! :-)
+It really flips the mindset — at least, it does for me! :-)